Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: The Knapsack Problem with Dynamic Constraints

 We use the offline errors to compute the performance of the algorithms.
 In each generation, we record error $e_i=p(x^*_i)-p(x_i)$ where $x^*_i$ and $x_i$ are the optimal solution and the best achieved feasible solution in generation $i$, respectively.
 If no feasible solution is found in generation $i$, we consider solution $y_i$ that denotes the solution with the smallest constraint violation.
 Then, the offline error is calculated as $e_i=p(x^*_i)+\nu(y_i)$.
 Hence, the total offline error for $m$ generations would be $\sum_{i=1}^{m}{e_i}/m$.

-The benchmarks for dynamic changes are thirty different files.
-Each file consists of $100000$ changes, as numbers in $[-r, r]$ generated uniformly at random.
-Similarly, there are thirty other files with 100000 numbers generated under the normal distribution $\mathcal{N}(0, \sigma^2)$.
+The benchmarks for dynamic changes are thirty different instances.
+Each instance consists of $100000$ changes, as numbers in $[-r, r]$ generated uniformly at random.
+Similarly, there are thirty other instances with 100000 numbers generated under the normal distribution $\mathcal{N}(0, \sigma^2)$.
 The algorithms start from the beginning of each file and pick the number of change values from the files.
 Hence, for each setting, we run the algorithms thirty times with different dynamic change values and record the total offline error of each run.

 In order to establish a statistical comparison of the results among different algorithms, we use a multiple comparisons test.
 In particularity, we focus on the method that compares a set of algorithms.
 For statistical validation we use the Kruskal-Wallis test with $95$\% confidence.
 Afterwards, we apply the Bonferroni post-hoc statistical procedures that are used for multiple comparisons of a control algorithm against two or more other algorithms.
 For more detailed descriptions of the statistical tests we refer the reader to~\cite{Corder09}.